i-zokirov/announcematch-api/README.md

 The goal of the project is to create a web platform where legal entities can publish announcements and individuals can submit proposals in response to those announcements.

+### Whats done

+All listed business requirements have been accomplished

 Logging and Monitoring: Integrated a logging with Winston

 Security Enhancements: Implemented Helmet for setting various HTTP headers to secure the app.